MarianaSequeira/CodacyChallenge/README.md

    **Get All Commit List**:

-This method allows to retrieve the list of commits from {owner}'s repository named {repo}, using the GitHub API.
+This method allows to retrieve the list of commits from `owner`'s repository named `repo` , using the GitHub API.
 If you want you can specify the branch to list the commits from that specific branch.
-However, the branchName paremeter is not required, and the default behaviour is to return the commits from all the branches.
+However, the `branchName` paremeter is not required, and the default behaviour is to return the commits from all the branches.

         $ GET codacyChallenge/api/repos/{owner}/{repo}/allCommits?sha={branchName}